Child and Adolescent Psychology Overview

 Child and adolescent psychologists work in a range of settings with young people who are struggling with mental health issues and challenges such as peer pressure, body image, drugs or alcohol, relationships, sexuality, or coping with life changes such as parental divorce or death.
 They conduct formal diagnostic tests, provide counseling and other therapeutic services, develop community-based youth programs, lead prevention initiatives, and more.

-Accredited by the American Psychological Association (APA), our program is based on the practitioner-scholar model of training and education.
-As a result, our students are trained as practitioners with expertise in assessment, theory, research, and practice by faculty who are practicing clinicians as well as leading scholars, researchers and educators—specializing in areas such as autism, ADHD and other learning disorders, sexual identity, eating disorders, trauma, and school violence.
+Our students are trained as practitioners with expertise in assessment, theory, research, and practice by faculty who are practicing clinicians as well as leading scholars, researchers and educators—specializing in areas such as autism, ADHD and other learning disorders, sexual identity, eating disorders, trauma, and school violence.

 Curriculum, Practicum and Internship